2dm/inet/showcases/wireless/coexistence/doc/index.rst

 .. **TODO**

-For more on the syntax, see :ned:`DimensionalTransmitterBase.ned`.
+For more on the syntax, see :ned:`DimensionalTransmitterBase`.

   - when there is interference, the snir is important for calculating reception
   - we set the SNIR mode to mean, because it might lead to a more realistic interference calculation (if we calculated with the min snir, a short spike might ruin a reception)